 Try to make your design look like a tree, with one main distribution line that runs the length of the garden (representing the tree trunk) and ‘branches’ that come off the trunk.
 Each branch should lead to a drip emitter.
 See the image below for an example.

-Make sure to keep all the drip tub tubing lines straight and parallel with the sides of the raised garden bed – to keep everything looking neat and tidy.
+Make sure to keep all the drip tubing lines straight and parallel with the sides of the raised garden bed.
+This will keep everything looking neat and tidy.

-The recommended maximum flow rate for 1/4″ drip tubing is 30 GPH (gallons per hour) with a maximum of 30 FT of tubing.
+The maximum flow rate for 1/4″ drip tubing is 30 GPH (gallons per hour) with a maximum of 30 FT of tubing.
 The drip emitters used in this tutorial have an adjustable flow rate.
 They can be set between zero and 10 GPM by tightening or loosing the screw-on emitter cap.
-At the max flow setting of 10 GPM, three drip emitters would be the most a 1/4″ drip hose could handle.
-Adjusting the flow rate down to 3 GPM (or less) allows you to supply up to 10 drip emitters with a single 1/4″ tube.

 Larger 1/2″ drip tubing is rated for a maximum of 200 GPM and 200FT.
 This size gives you plenty of headroom to use as many drip emitters as necessary.
 Reducing tees make it easy to connect a 1/2″ main distribution line to 1/4″ tubing for each of the smaller ‘branches’ in the system.